Why Do Most Startups Fail? But Why will You Succeed?

 - Product mistimed and few other aspects

-Do you think these are the basic reasons of startup failure that we can apply to all business types and domains?
-In fact, none of these is a root cause for which any business has ever failed or will be.
+Do you think these are the essential reasons for startup failure that we can apply to all business types and domains?
+In fact, none of these is a source cause for which any business has ever failed or will be.

 Let me make it clear.

-Let ‘Startup A’ couldn’t find adequate customers to sell it product in the market.
-Gradually the company ran out of case and experienced bed debt.
-Finally it shut down.
-Likewise, ‘Startup B’ couldn’t sustain due to bad quality products or heavy competition or ‘Startup C’ failed due to pricing issue and bad management.
+Let assume that ‘Startup A’ couldn’t find adequate customers to sell its product in the market.
+Gradually, the company ran out of cash and experienced bed debt.
+Finally, it shut down.
+Likewise, ‘Startup B’ couldn’t sustain due to bad quality products or heavy competition, or ‘Startup C’ failed due to pricing issues and bad management.

 Now, let’s ask –

-In order to find out the answers to these questions, you’ll definitely search the roots of the problems.
-And hence, let’s go to the roots.
+To find out the answers to these questions, you’ll surely search the roots of the problems.
+And hence, let’s go to the origins.

-For a startup, either to succeed or to fail, the following five roots are responsible:
+For a startup, either to succeed or to fail, the following five reasons are responsible: